 About Des Moines

 The City of Des Moines is Iowa’s capital city and the county seat of Polk County.
-The local government serves more than 217,000 residents, 52 neighborhoods, 4,000+ acres of parkland and 81 miles of trails.
+The local government serves more than 215,000 residents throughout 52 neighborhoods with more than 4,000 acres of parkland and 81 miles of trails.
 The City of Des Moines stands to be a financially strong city with exceptional city services, fostering an involved community in a customer friendly atmosphere.